manojkgorle/ubiquitous-octo-potato/README.md

 This project utilizes the hardhat-circom library called Zardkat for writing Zero-knowledge circuits, generating circuits & also deploying verifiers.

 Various templates used in circuit.circom file are

-├── binaryCheck --> Validates if the given input is a binary ├── And2 --> logical equivalent of AND gate
+├── binaryCheck --> Validates if the given input is a binary.

+├── And2 --> logical equivalent of AND gate.

 ├── Not --> logical equivalent of NOT gate

 ├── Or2 --> logical equivalent of OR gate

 ├── Mainer2 --> execution template or main component

 ### Execution Template: Mainer2()